Mating quadratic maps with the modular group III: The modular Mandelbrot set: The map is a homeomorphism

-\subsection{Every $B\in \mathcal{M}_1\setminus\{1\}$ is in $\chi(\K)$ for $K=\L\f'\setminus U(7)$ with $U(7)$ sufficiently small}
+\subsection{Every $B\in \mathcal{M}_1\setminus\{1\}$ is in $\chi(\K)$ for $K=\L\f'\setminus N$ with $N$ sufficiently small}

-We remind the reader that our map $\chi$ is only defined on the \textit{doubly}-truncated lune $K=\L\f'\setminus U(7)$, and that this definition of $\chi$ is dependent on $K$, and hence on $U(7)$, but that on $\m\setminus\{7\}\subset \L\f'$ the definition is independent of $U(7)$.
+We remind the reader that our map $\chi$ is only defined on the \textit{doubly}-truncated lune $K=\L\f'\setminus N$, and that this definition of $\chi$ is dependent on $K$, and hence on $N$, but that on $\m\setminus\{7\}\subset \L\f'$ the definition is independent of $N$.
 We start the section with a lemma that we could have stated and proved earlier, but which is now an easy consequence of Proposition \ref{homeo_on_lune}.
+We continue by showing that we can decompose $\m$ into a main component and rational limbs (Proposition \ref{limb_properties}), and we prove surjectivity limb by limb (Proposition \ref{surj_prop}).

 \begin{lemma} $\m\setminus\{7\}$ is connected, and so is $\m$. \end{lemma} \begin{proof} If $\m\setminus\{7\}$ is not connected then there exists a point $a\in \m$ and loop $u$ in $\L\f'\setminus \m$ winding once around $a$.
-This loop lies in $\K=L\f'\setminus U(7)$ for any sufficiently small neighbourhood $U(7)$, and since $\chi$ is a homeomorphism the loop $\chi(u)$ in $\chi(\K\setminus \m)$ winds once around $\chi(a)\in \mathcal{M}_1\setminus\{1\}$.
+This loop lies in $\K=L\f'\setminus N$ for any sufficiently small neighbourhood $N$, and since $\chi$ is a homeomorphism the loop $\chi(u)$ in $\chi(\K\setminus \m)$ winds once around $\chi(a)\in \mathcal{M}_1\setminus\{1\}$.
 But there can be no such loop since the complement of $\mathcal{M}_1$ in $\hat\C$ is simply-connected \cite{M1}.
 So $\m\setminus\{7\}$ is connected.
 That $\m$ is also connected follows since the point $a=7$ is in the closure of $\m\setminus\{7\}$. \end{proof}

 We next recall from Theorem 1 in \cite{BL2} that for every $a\in \m$ for which the alpha-fixed-point of $\F_a$ is repelling, this fixed point has a well-defined {\it combinatorial rotation number} $\rho_a$ which is always a non-zero rational.
 Define the {\it $p/q$-limb} $L_{p/q}$ of $\m$ to be the set of $a\in \m$ for which the $\alpha$-fixed point of $\F_a$ is repelling, and has rotation number $\rho_a=p/q$, together with the parameter value $a_{p/q}$ at which the derivative at the fixed point is $e^{2\pi i p/q}$ (this additional point is called the {\it root} of $L_{p/q}$).
 Our reason for choosing this definition of $L_{p/q}$, rather than defining it as the part of $\m$ which lies between the two external parameter rays which land at $a_{p/q}$, is simply to avoid a diversion into proving that these parameter rays are well defined and do indeed land.